Checkmate pattern: Blind swine mate

-For this type of mate, the rooks on White's 7th rank can start on any two files from a to e, and although black pawns are commonly present as shown, they are not necessary to deliver the mate.
+In the first diagrammed position, the rooks on White's 7th rank can start on any two files from a to e, and although black pawns are commonly present as shown, they are not necessary to deliver the mate.
+The f8-rook is necessary to stop the king from escaping if the attacking side does not already have a piece controlling that flight square.
 The second diagram shows the final position after checkmate.
-(In the book My System, Nimzowitsch refers to this type of mate as: "The seventh rank, absolute.")
+In the book My System, Nimzowitsch refers to this type of mate as: "The seventh rank, absolute."

 Boden's mate

 Boden's mate involves two attacking bishops on criss-crossing diagonals delivering checkmate to a king obstructed by friendly pieces, usually a rook and a pawn.

 Corner mate

 The corner mate is a common method of checkmating.
 It works by confining the king to the corner using a rook or queen with a pawn blocking the final escape square and using a minor piece to engage the checkmate.

 Damiano's bishop mate

 Damiano's bishop mate is a classic method of checkmating.
 The checkmate utilizes a queen and bishop, where the bishop is used to support the queen and the queen is used to engage the checkmate.
 The checkmate is named after Pedro Damiano.

 One can also think of similar mates like 'Damiano's knight' and 'Damiano's rook' or even 'Damiano's king' (See Queen mate below), 'Damiano's pawn' or 'Damiano's (second) queen'.